-Another reason why some people don’t love their birthday could be due to feelings of sadness and loneliness if they have no family or friends to celebrate it with.
+Another reason why some people don’t love their birthday could be due to feelings of sadness and loneliness if they have no friends or family to celebrate it with.

-If you have them, you may feel down on your birthday if your family and friends forget to text you, give you gifts, or do something special to celebrate it.
+If you have them, you may feel down on your birthday if your family and friends forgot it and didn’t text you, give you gifts, or do something special to celebrate.